How To Apply

 Poplarville, MS 39470

-You have the option of saving your application information before submitting, exiting, and returning at a later date to complete the application.
-Once you have completed the information and submitted the application, the application will no longer be available to you.
-You will receive an email stating that your application has been submitted for the current program application period along with further information.
+Upon completion of the application, you will receive an email stating that your application has been received for the current program application period along with further information.

 Credentials